Loan Fraud and Money Laundering

 The Straw Buyer Scheme

-1. A crooked investor generally looks for two categories of homes, those owned by distressed sellers who are behind on payments and new-home builders who have unsold inventory that is draining them because of the interest carry.
+1. A crooked investor generally looks for two categories of homes, those owned by distressed sellers who are behind on payments as well as new-home builders who have unsold inventory that is draining them because of the interest carry.

-2. The perpetrator recruits straw purchasers/borrowers who are willing to allow their names and credit to be used in exchange for an up-front, off-the-closing statement kickback (often $10,000 or more) and then buys the property in their names.
-The note, deed of trust, and other loan documents, including an affidavit of intent to occupy, are all signed by the straw purchasers at a title company closing that appears legitimate.
+2. The perpetrator recruits straw purchaser-borrowers who are willing to allow their names and credit to be used in exchange for an up-front, off-the-closing statement kickback ($10,000 or more) and then buys the property in their names.
+The note, deed of trust, and other loan documents (including an affidavit of intent to occupy) are all signed by the straw purchasers at a title company closing that appears legitimate.

-3. A real estate broker accomplice may be involved to make this easier and eventually collect a commission from a “client” the broker never met, never obtained a buyer’s representation agreement from, and never gave an IABS to.
+3. A real estate broker accomplice may be involved to make this easier and eventually collect a commission from a “client” the broker never met and by whom he was never formally engaged.

 4. A mortgage broker accomplice submits a fraudulent loan application and supporting documents that show the straw buyer as having significantly higher income than is actually the case.

-5. An appraiser accomplice inflates the value of the property, often by $100,000 or more.
+5. An appraiser accomplice substantially inflates the value of the property.

-6. The amount of the loan applied for exceeds the true market value of the house.
+6. The loan amount may exceed the true market value of the house.

 7. A title company may be complicit in this process in order to facilitate a smooth closing with no questions.